xfbs/blog/_posts/2018-02-22-tracing-linux-macos.md

 ## Tracing syscalls

 Let’s say you have an application, a small program, and you want to know analyze what it does.
 In this example, I’ll use a small program that checks if a file is present — if it’s not present, it will fail with a warning.
-I am using the `access` function, which is a POSIX API, to check if a file exists.
+I am using the `access` function, which is a <abbr title="Portable Operating System Interface">POSIX</abbr> <abbr title="Application Programming Interface">API</abbr>, to check if a file exists.

 ###### File safe.c, lines 0–31: